3000 Riverchase Galleria

 Prepared retirees usually rely upon three main sources of income: Social Security, individual or employer-sponsored qualified retirement plans, and their own savings or investments.
 A sound retirement plan will emphasize qualified plans and personal savings as the primary sources, with Social Security as a safety net for steady income.

-If you were born after 1960, your retirement age when you’re likely to quality for this benefit is likely to be increased up to the age of 67.
-It’s important to consider the amount paid in benefits is based upon your earnings while you were working.
+If you were born after 1960, you can receive full social security benefits at age 67.
+Benefits are based upon your earnings while you were working, so the amount is different for each individual.
 If you would like to continue to work and delay receiving benefits, you could do so, and build up a larger benefit.
 Conversely, early retirement benefits are available, at a reduced level, as early as age 62.

-A longer lifespan is likely to mean more medical expenses due to the process of aging.
-While the federal government provides a safety net in the form of Medicare, it may not provide enough cover especially when it comes to chronic conditions.
-That’s why planning for your long-term care in the event of a serious disability or chronic illness, is becoming a key element of retirement planning.
+A longer lifespan will most likely require more medical expenses.
+Planning for your long-term care in the event of a serious disability or chronic illness is a key element of retirement planning.

-If you have an Employer Sponsored Plan, the funds you receive at retirement is based on your total contributions while you were working, the returns earned, and your retirement time horizon.
+If you have an Employer Sponsored Plan, the funds you receive at retirement are based on your total contributions while you were working, the returns earned, and your retirement time horizon.
 As with all qualified plans, withdrawals made prior to age 59 ½ may be subject to a penalty of 10% on top of ordinary taxes that are due.
-Depending on the size and type of the organization you work for, they may offer a 401(k) Plan, a Simplified Employee Pension Plan or, in the case of a non-profit organization, a 403(b) plan.
-We can help you understand how this forms part of your overall retirement plan.

 A Roth IRA is different in that the contributions are not tax deductible; however, the earnings growth is not currently taxable.
 To qualify for tax-free and penalty-free withdrawals of earnings, a Roth IRA must be in place for at least five tax years, and the distribution must take place after age 59 ½ or due to death, disability, or a first-time home purchase (up to a $10,000 lifetime maximum).
 Depending on state law, Roth IRA distributions may be subject to state taxes.

-Whether it’s an Individual Retirement Account (IRA) or a ROTH IRA, Antonio D. Sankey and Associates can provide you with the best solution when it comes to selecting a retirement account for your individual needs.
+Whether it’s an Individual Retirement Account (IRA) or a ROTH IRA, we can recommend the best solution when it comes to selecting a retirement account for your individual needs.